 A short time later, Dana Rademan Miller, the chief clerk and administrator for the Missouri House, sent out a notice clarifying that the vaccinations were not for lawmakers and their staff.

-“At no time were any legislative employees told they were ineligible, even though the paperwork required them to identify the agency they worked for,” Powers said.
+“At no time were any legislative employees told they were ineligible, even though the paperwork required them to identify the agency they worked for,” said Marc Powers, Quade's chief of staff.
 “Senate and House members and staffers from both parties were in the line.”

 Quade told the St. Louis Post-Dispatch that the confusion on Wednesday was emblematic of the problems with the vaccine effort, which has been slower nationally than expected.